-Students enrolled in clinical MSN courses are expected to have a GC photo ID to identify them as such in clinical settings.
+Students enrolled in clinical graduate courses are expected to have a GC photo ID to identify them as such in clinical settings.
 Photo ID with the University logo may be ordered through the Georgia College Bobcat Card Services.
-Students may do this during Immersion and Orientation Week.
+Students may do this during orientation.